onflow/kitty-items/README.md

 git clone git@github.com:onflow/kitty-items.git
 ```

-Once you have the project files, you'll find setup instructions int the `README.md` files inside each folder.
+Once you have the project files, you'll find setup instructions in the `README.md` files inside each folder.
 The Cadence code is also well commented to help you understand how they function and how to use them.

 4) ### Start by installing [kitty-items-js](https://github.com/onflow/kitty-items/tree/mackenzie/updates-readme/kitty-items-js/README.md)
+Install this project first.
+It will help you deploy all of the Cadence contracts, and send transactions to bootstrap the marketplace with Kibble and Kitty Items.
+You'll find instructions for installing and starting the marketplace [here](https://github.com/onflow/kitty-items/tree/mackenzie/updates-readme/kitty-items-js/README.md).

 ##